 (2) The application must be in writing and must set out the grounds of the application.

-(3) A registrar must notify each party to the case of the application.
+(3) The application need not be served on any other party to the case unless an order is made under subrule (4)(b).

+(4) A registrar —

+(a) may deal with the application even though no other party to the case has been served with it; or

-(4) Each party to the case is entitled to be heard on the application.
+(b) may order the applicant to serve another party to the case, specified in the order, with the application and a notice entitling the other party to be heard on the application, and deal with the application accordingly.

 (5) Subject to —